 The boy sitting next to me, definitely a teenager, has beautiful eyes, as most Jordanians do.
 I ask for a picture and he asks for money.
 Our guide tells me to kiss him on the cheek and he shies away – not that I would’ve done it unless I was guaranteed the picture for proof.
 He went un-kissed and un-photographed and we were on our way to the temple, or what’s left of it.
 The guide had told us we have time for one of the bridges, but wouldn’t tell us how long that would take and wanted an extra 5 dinars each, so we headed back to town.

-Even though I know how to change a tire I was quick to throw my hand in the air at the truck following behind us.
+Even though I know how to change a tire I’m quick to throw my hand in the air at the truck following behind us.
 The passenger is kicked out to help us while his friend drives on.
 He’s quick to put the donut on only to realize that it has as many cracks in it as the road does and we’ll soon have another flat.
 He rides into town with us and directs us to a garage.
-We are charged 50 dinars ($70) for tire and services, which some might consider a great deal in the States, but an overcharge here.
+We are charged 50 dinars ($70) for tire and services, which might be considered a great deal in the States, but it’s an overcharge here.
 All Julie and I can think of as we drive away is that we should’ve gotten a receipt for reimbursement from the rental company.

 I thought Petra was just the Treasury hidden in a butte in the middle of the desert, but I was wrong.
 There is a shopping village and beautiful mountain range in the town of Wadi Musa (the water from the opposing mountain in the distance – 14 km hike).
 It’s a long way down to the valley, past the entrance to Petra, and up the hill behind Movenpick (that was booked, regardless of our coupon) to the La Maison behind.

 We check-in to room G-08, and buy our 17 dinar tickets for Petra by Night.
-I’m eager to see it, but it’s 4:30p now and the site closes at 7pm so they can set up the candles for the reopening at 8:30p.
+I’m eager to see it, but it’s 4:30 pm now and the site closes at 7 pm so they can set up the candles for the reopening at 8:30 pm.
 That would be a lot of walking (but as anyone who has been knows, it’s definitely worth it) or running (and I don’t want to rush).
-I will check out the town after I put my bag in the room and head out with phone, camera, and cash.
+I will check out the town after I put my bag in the room and head out with a phone, camera, and cash.
 We can leave the key with the front desk and I leave the car keys with Julie.

 I walk down the hill, past the purple and yellow flowers, to the shops.
 I’m stopped by a curious guy who offers me a free lemon popsicle and some conversation with him and his son.
 They want to take me to dinner and I tell them it has to be before 7:30, pre-Petra, or at 10:30, post-Petra, but he says that’s too late.
 I head to the visitor center to see what the museum has – lots of pottery, busts, and information about the Nabataeans – and their women being equal to men in society.
 I inquire at the desk and the site opens at 6am – enough time to explore before we have to leave tomorrow.

 In keeping with my mood to stay outside we decided on a hill overlooking the city to watch the sunset.
 It was absolutely amazing to be sharing this moment with these people.
-The girls had beer, me what was left of mine after I foamed it up, and the guys whiskey with apple juice – a yummy combo.
+The girls had a beer, me what was left of mine after I foamed it up, and the guys whiskey with apple juice – a yummy combo.
 The sun went behind dark clouds and soon the mountains.
-After 7pm, the Maghrib prayer filled the canyon with amazing sound.
+After 7 pm, the Maghrib (place where the sun sets) prayer filled the canyon with amazing sound.
 Then it was time to pee.
-The singer went behind the large rock and Abdalah showed me some sage growing on the rocks (perhaps something to wipe with) before I found another rock.
+The singer went behind the large rock and Abdallah showed me some sage growing on the rocks (perhaps something to wipe with) before I found another rock.
 I went to take a picture of the piece he picked and he said why not get the whole plant… sage advice.